MarsBased/handbook/README.md

 1. <a href="https://podcast.marsbased.com/podcasts-es/" title="Life on Mars - The MarsBased Podcast, Spanish Edition" target="_blank">Life on Mars - The MarsBased Podcast, Spanish Edition</a>
 1. <a href="https://marsbased.us7.list-manage.com/subscribe/post?u=1ab50c539712be36367b96b98&amp;id=89db0a6312" title="MarsBased newsletter" target="_blank">MarsBased newsletter</a>
 1. <a href="https://www.youtube.com/@MarsBased" title="MarsBased YouTube channel" target="_blank">MarsBased YouTube channel</a>
-1. <a href="https://github.com/MarsBased/productivity" title="Productivity: A repo containing productivity hacks (for now, only TextExpander snippets)" target="_blank">Productivity: A repo containing productivity hacks (for now, only TextExpander snippets)</a>

 # Contributing
 We encourage you to contribute!
 Please check out the [Contributing guides](./CONTRIBUTING.md) for guidelines about how to proceed.